Kong/kong-pongo/README.md

 ### CI with Kong Enterprise development

-**Note: this is NOT publicly available, only Kong internal**

-This build will also require a CRON job to build on a daily basis, but also requires additional credentials to access the Kong Enterprise master image.
+This build will also require a CRON job to build on a daily basis.
 To build against the Enterprise master, the version can be specified as `dev-ee`, as given in this example: